How do I know how much power I need?

 - Order Electrical Outlets

-- Schedule Electrical Labor if distribution is required or for the hook up of electrical apparatus.
+- Schedule Electrical Labor if distribution is required or for hook up of electrical apparatus.

-- Return complete Booth Layout Form.
-Prefer submission in PDF or CAD form.
+- Return complete Booth Layout Form – prefer in PDF or CAD form.

-missing, the order is considered incomplete and the outlet rates will be placed at regular rates and the labor rates will be based on when a complete
+All items must be received by the discount deadline date in order to receive the discount rates.
+If one item is incomplete, the order is considered incomplete and the outlet rates will be placed at regular rates and the labor rates will be based on when a complete order is received.
+If the order is not complete by move-in timeline of the show, the rates will change to showsite rates for both outlets and labor.

-All floor plans are reviewed prior to show site in order to accurately prepare for the installation of power and overhead lights.
-A fee of $50.00 will be
+All floor plans are reviewed prior to showsite in order to accurately prepare for the installation of power and overhead lights.
+Exhibitors with five or more extension cords used for floor work with incur a fee of $55.50 for the floor plan review.
+Exhibitors with 3 or more Bay Lights ordered will also incur a fee of $55.50 for the floor plan review.

 Materials are charged on an as needed bases and are added to your invoice.
-Be sure to budget for these incidentals like extension cords, plug strips
+Be sure to budget for these incidentals like extension cords, plug strips, and tape.
+GES Electrical can assist you in estimating, though it is difficult to predict the length and amount needed until work is performed.